Outlier Detection with Pyleoclim#

 Outlier dectection using k-means#

-For the purpose of demonstration, let’s set the remove parameter to False and keep the log.
+For the purpose of demonstration, let’s set the remove parameter to False, keep the log, and use the default removal method, which uses the threshold value.

 ts_out = ts_p.outliers(method='kmeans', remove=False, keep_log=True)